antonretro/3DS_Finalizing/README.md

 1. Download the latest version of the Homebrew Finalize Folder.
 2. Extract the files into the root of your 3DS SD card.
-3. Boot into Custom Firmware (CFW).
+3. Boot into godmode9).
-4. Launch the Homebrew Launcher.
+4. Open the action menu.
-5. Enjoy the extra applications and optimizations.
+5. Go to Finalize.
+6. Done!

 ## Note

 The files included in this repository are for legitimate purposes only, and we do not condone any illegal use or distribution of copyrighted content.
+GM9Megascript.gm9 file included.

 ## License